jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-03-16-press-freedom.md

 The Continental Congress and Original Colonies were not shy about the role they saw for the press in a new Union of States.
 In a 1774 address, the Congress stated the freedom of the press promotes “truth, science, morality….[and] whereby oppressive officers are shamed or intimidated into more honourable and just modes of conducting affairs.”

-The Pennsylvania Declaration of rights stated “The people have a right to freedom of speech, and of writing, and publishing their sentiments, therefore, the freedom of the press ought not to be restrained” That verbiage implies strong sentiment for absolute freedom, as well as no special treatment to publish.
+The Pennsylvania Declaration of Rights stated “The people have a right to freedom of speech, and of writing, and publishing their sentiments, therefore, the freedom of the press ought not to be restrained”.
+"The people" and "therefore" imply strong sentiment for absolute freedom, as well as no special treatment to publish.

 The two seminal cases regarding “press freedom” are perhaps the most important clue in figuring out what it meant back then.
 These two cases set the tone for the issue in America.